naacl-org/naacl-2021-website/_pages/calls/industrytrack.md

 *How do I decide if my paper goes into the research track or the industry track?*

+Papers describing key learning and challenges pertaining to real-world deployment of NLP and speech technologies are best suited for industry track.
 Authors are advised to review the call for papers for both tracks and submit to the track that best matches your work.
 The list of topics and reviewing criteria may be helpful.
 You can also reach out to the track chairs if you need help deciding.